samersultan/SysAdmin-Tool-List/README.md

 # System + Network Administrator Tool and Resource List
 List of useful tools / software / scripts / resources for system and network administrators.
 Currently a work in progress, I will be updating regularly.
-If you have any suggestions, please reach out to me on twitter https://twitter.com/sultansolutions
+If you have any suggestions, please reach out to me on twitter <a href="https://twitter.com/sultansolutions">@SultanSolutions</a>

 ## Change Log